 - Sexy Stewardess: Although she doesn't have the Gag Boobs that Cammy has.

-- Stepford Smiler: Prides herself on her "service with a smile even if we're crashing into the ocean" mentality; said smile is full of eye- and corner of mouth-twitching.
-Which leads to a Minor Moment of Heartwarming when she gives Edgeworth a genuine smile when he gets her off the hook.
+- Stepford Smiler: Prides herself on her "service with a smile even if we're crashing into the ocean" mentality, but her attempts to stay cheerful don't hold up; said smile is full of eye- and corner of mouth-twitching, largely due to the stress of a murder taking place on her flight and being mandated to accompany Edgeworth (the first suspect).
+Which leads to a heartwarming moment when she gives Edgeworth a genuine smile when he gets her off the hook.
 Aww.

 - Tsundere: Called out by Cammy that she's this towards Edgeworth.
 Rhoda reacts appropriately.

 A Borginian art dealer with a short temper.

 - Blunt Metaphors Trauma: Doesn't quite have a grasp on the English language, as the quote above will show.

 - Butt-Monkey: He finds out that his treasured piece of art is a worthless fake, not before falling on it from a dangerous height without anyone caring.
 He also gets tricked into buying the fake Primidux Statue in the ending.